 I have learned so much from reading this commentary!
 It can be overwhelming because there is so much information, so I would advise to take it in small amounts.
 For example, the first chapter in Revelations will take several hours to read the commentary.

 There are also so many books to read that are full of Bible explanations.
-For example I just read Matt Chandler’s book, To Live is Christ, To Die is Gain, which is all about the book of Philippians (AMAZING!).
+For example, I just read Matt Chandler’s book, To Live is Christ to Die is Gain which is all about the book of Philippians (AMAZING!).
 There are countless books out there like this that can help you understand certain parts of the Bible better.

 A word of caution: The Bible is the inspired word of God… commentary is NOT.
 A commentary is written by man, so while it is helpful and can be a good tool to utilize, it is not God’s word.
-A commentary is man’s interpretations and there are many interpretations that are flat-out wrong!
+A commentary is man’s interpretation and there are many interpretations that are flat-out wrong!
 Please use your own discernment and prayer to help you wade through this area.

 Journal and Take Notes